 Sometimes, when your onions fall over, it is a sign of maturity.
 In that case, it is no cause for concern.

-After planting onion seeds or sets, leaves will eventually appear.
+After planting onion seeds or sets, green leaves will eventually appear.
 Given enough time, onion leaves will grow taller and start to produce energy by photosynthesis.

 The leaves then send their energy (carbohydrates or sugar) to the layers (scales or rings) of the onion to make the onion “bulb up” (get larger).
 A “perfect” onion has 13 layers and 13 leaves – one leaf for each layer.